Gabby Allen Flaunts Tight Figure In Mint Sport Bra And Bike Shorts

 "Where's the gym mat from?
 Love it!" one fan asked.

-“Go on girl u r making me the proudest fan ever so proud of u” another said,
+"Go on girl u r making me the proudest fan ever so proud of u," another said.

-“I feel like I could do that!!
-Maybe just one of each though” a third follower said with a laughing emoji.
+"I feel like I could do that!!
+Maybe just one of each though," a third follower said with a laughing emoji.

-“You definitely are on fire girl” a fourth fan said.
+"You definitely are on fire girl," a fourth fan said.

-Earlier this week Gabby dazzled her admirers when she posed in a tiny red bikini on Instagram.
-The video displayed Gabby showing off her body from all sides as she promised to show more “real” photos on her timeline in 2021.
-She emphasized that she had “baby bloat” in the short clip, and wanted her fans to realize she isn’t perfect all the time, and admitted she sometimes takes trolls comments to heart but will try and stay more positive in the new year.
+Earlier this week, Gabby dazzled her admirers when she posed in a tiny red bikini on Instagram.
+The video displayed Gabby showing off her body from all sides as she promised to show more "real" photos on her timeline in 2021.
+She emphasized that she had "baby bloat" in the short clip and that she wanted her fans to realize she isn't perfect all the time.
+She admitted that she sometimes takes trolls' comments to heart but wrote that she will try and stay more positive in the new year.